mykolaharmash/hyntax/README.md

 * ```state<Object>```

-  Current state of tokenizer.
-It can be persist and passed to the next tokenizer call if input is coming in chunks.
+  The current state of tokenizer.
+It can persist and passed to the next tokenizer call if the input is coming in chunks.

 * ```tokens<Array>```